Employee Frequently Asked Questions

 What is my role as an employee?
 As an employee, you are required to report any known or suspected incident of Sexual Misconduct to the Title IX Coordinator or Assistant Title IX Coordinator and to cooperate with the procedures for responding to complaints.
 The only employees who are not required to report are the counselors in the UHV Counseling Center who have professional licensure.

 If I get a report from a student, what questions should I ask?
-You can ask 3 primary questions:
+You can ask these primary questions:

-2. Do you Feel Safe?
+- Do you Feel Safe?
 Your definition of unsafe may not match theirs.
 Their version is the one that matters.
-If the person has immediate safety concerns, Sergeant Gammon or Title IX Coordinators can help create a safety plan.
+If the person has immediate safety concerns, campus security or Title IX Coordinators can help create a safety plan including safety escorts, housing changes, No Contact Orders, trespass warnings and more services.

-3. What can I do for you?
-You don't need the details of what happened to offer support.
-Be patient--let them talk.
+- What would you like help with?
+You don't need the details of what happened to offer support and you should not act as an investigator or interrogator.
+Be patient and let them talk in their own words.
 Try to determine what immediate resources they need.
 It's alright if you don't have next steps.
-Just make a report to the Title IX Coordinators.
+Just make a report to the Title IX Coordinator and let them know the Coordinator will follow up with them.

 If I get a report from an employee, what should I do?
-Listen to that employee, but remind them that you are required to report to Title IX.
-Encourage the employee to report to speak with Title IX Coordinators and to seek help through the UT Employee Assistance Program if they need counseling 713-500-3327 or toll free 800-346-3549.
+Listen to that employee, but remind them that you are required to report to the Title IX Coordinator.
+Encourage the employee to report to speak with the Title IX Coordinator and to seek help through the UT Employee Assistance Program if they need counseling by calling 713-500-3327 or toll free 800-346-3549.

 What if I want to remain anonymous?
-You can report an incident of alleged Sexual Misconduct through a secure web-based reporting system call MySafeCampus, which allows the option of anonymity.
-The web address for MySafeCampus is http://www.mysafecampus.com.
-However, the reporter should know that, during the course of a MySafeCampus investigation, his or her identity may be discovered.
+Anonymous reports can also be made online at the Fraud & Non-Compliance Hotline or by calling 1-800-461-9330.
+However, the reporter should know that during the course of an investigation, his or her identity may be discovered as a possible witness.
 If that occurs, the report will receive the same confidentiality safeguards offered to those who make a formal report under this Policy.